yume0105/AttractingContributors/README.md

-# What is your favarite University?
+# What is your favarite shoes?

 # List of University
-- NAIST
+- Nike Air Force 1 '07